Norton Announces Core, a Smart Router To Protect Domestic IoT Devices

 An entire megabyte?
 (Score:1)

 Does It Have The Bitmap?
-(Score:1)
+(Score:2)

 Does it have the Peter Norton bitmap on the case or packaging?
 That's an essential part of any 'Norton' product.